 The data for this study were collected from three sources:

-Prequestionnaire: The prequestionnaire consists of two tasks; at first, the participants demanded to provide the definition of polygon diagonals, and at the second task, the participants were asked to decide whether a particular segment could be considered as a diagonal of the polygon.
-The first task aims to expose participants’ definitions of a polygon diagonal, and the second task aims to assess participants’ identification of non-prototypical examples of polygon diagonals (see Appendix 1).
+Prequestionnaire: The prequestionnaire consists of two tasks; the participants were first asked to provide the definition of polygon diagonals and then to decide whether a particular segment could be considered a diagonal of the polygon.
+The first task aims to expose participants’ definitions of a polygon diagonal, and the second task aims to assess participants’ identification of nonprototypical examples of polygon diagonals (see Appendix 1).

-Postquestionnaire: The questionnaire consists of three tasks; the first task is similar to that in the prequestionnaire.
+Postquestionnaire: The postquestionnaire consists of three tasks; the first task is similar to the first in the prequestionnaire.
 In the second task, the participants were asked to draw polygon diagonals from a specific vertex.
-In the third task, two students’ solutions for drawing polygon diagonals from a specific vertex were presented to the participants, and according to that, participants were required to analyze students' conceptions of a polygon diagonal definition (see Appendix 2).
-The objective of the second task assesses the practical application of polygon diagonal definition in non-prototypical examples, while the third task emphasizes critical thinking and aims to evaluate how well participants can communicate their understanding of polygon diagonal definition in a pedagogical context.
+In the third task, two students’ solutions for drawing polygon diagonals from a specific vertex were presented to the participants, and based on that, participants were required to analyze students’ conceptions of a polygon diagonal definition (see Appendix 2).
+The objective of the second task is to assess the practical application of the polygon diagonal definition in nonprototypical examples, whereas the third task emphasizes critical thinking and aims to evaluate how well participants can communicate their understanding of the polygon diagonal definition in a pedagogical context.

-Observations: The first researcher recorded Class discussions by video and transcribed the discussion word by word.
+Observations: The first researcher video recorded class discussions and transcribed the discussions.

-At the course's first meeting, the prequestionnaire was administered to participants, and they were required to fill out the postquestionnaire at the end of the course.
+At the course’s first meeting, the prequestionnaire was administered to participants, and they were required to fill out the postquestionnaire at the end of the course.